fstnetwork/Service-Friendly-Token-Standard/README.md

 But if it is in the context of Tokens, it becomes illogical and cloggy.

 The idea of "No Ether, No Token usages" obstructs the utility of Tokenisation.
-So we have implemented a feature that allows the origin of a Token transfer to sign a specific **Token transfer request**, and the **Relayers** check its transfer fee (in Token) and the signature then the Relayers relay the request by sending the request to the Token smart contract, which also means the Relayers pay the ETH transaction gas for the request.
+So we have implemented a feature that allows the origin of a Token transfer to sign a specific **Token transfer request**, and the **Relayers** check its transfer fee (in Token) and the signature, then the Relayers relay the request by sending the request to the Token smart contract, which also means the Relayers pay the Ethereum gas fee for the request.
 Then the Token smart contract checks the relayed transfers and avoid any attack among transfer origin, relayers and the receivers.

 Further details are in the next section.